david-cortes/outliertree/README.md

 		[SibSp] = [0]
 		[Embarked] = [Q]
 ```
-(i.e. it's saying that this person paid too much for the kind of accomodation he had)
+(i.e. it's saying that the this person paid too much for the kind of accomodation he had)
-(Getting this observation flagged as outlier requires passing parameter min_gain <= 0.01)

 _Note that it can also produce other types of conditions such as 'between' (for numeric intervals) or 'in' (for categorical subsets)_